bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

 `vpc` computes the quantiles for VPC for a `FittedPumasModel` with simulated confidence intervals around the empirical quantiles based on `reps` simulated populations.

-The number of repetitions of simulation are passed in with the `reps` positional argument.
+The number of repetitions of the simulations are passed in with the `reps` positional argument.

 The following keyword arguments are supported: